danio86/Selector/README.md

   - A lot of lines are too long but this did not influence the functionality.
 It was fixed anyway, but this made the code much more ugly and unreadable.
 However, since it was the requirement that no errors were allowed to occur in the CI-PEP8-Validator, all cases were cleaned up by splitting the lines.

  - Unsolved Bugs
-  - Beverage selection may take minutes.
+  - Beverage selection may take minutes (especially non-alcoholic beverages).
 This is because the data set contains about 50,000 items but only a few beverages.
 Although this isn't actually a bug, it's annoying.
-  - Some lines are too long but this does not influence the functionality.
+  - Sometimes you get wrong output because certain keywords are missing in the description of the output.
+For example, some drink recipes are missing the word "drink" or "cocktail".
+An attempt was made to correct such errors with appropriate keyword lists.
+But with this amount of data it can still happen.